 We’ve been talking a lot about Tesla and autonomy this week, mostly because of the fatal Tesla crash this past weekend, and how it appears that no one was in the driver’s seat at the time of the wreck.
 Predictably, this has sparked a lot of blowback from Tesla enthusiasts, who are notoriously, um, enthusiastic.
-One enthusiastic fan is Warren Redlich, who just posted an interview with electric vehicle and AI expert Taylor Ogan.
+One enthusiastic fan is Warren Redlich, who just posted an interview with electric vehicle and longtime Tesla observer Taylor Ogan.
 In this interview, Redlich suggested that other AV companies with currently operating robotaxi services were all cheating.

 I suppose the fact that Redlich is wearing a shirt that has Elon Musk’s name on it should have been a tip-off, and all of his Twitter bio, but it’s still striking to see completely baseless claims like these made with such confident intensity.

 In this clip, Ogan talks about companies currently running robotaxis — which would be prototypes of around Level 3 or 4 capability — that is, able to operate without any driver assistance, at least in specific defined areas.

 Redlich brings up Waymo, which has been operating a small fleet of robotaxis in a few locations with mixed degrees of success, and at least one crash.
 It’s Phoenix-based fleet of autonomous Chrysler minivans has been going for over a year, even if they do get egged by locals every so often.

 In that clip, he flat out accuses Waymo of using remote drivers to drive their cars, something that he has zero proof of.
 He backs this up by saying that they have to be “faking it” because they haven’t scaled or expanded.

 “They haven’t scaled because it doesn’t work.
 It’s a lie.”